theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 * Data Modeling:
 The Scheme and User classes represents the core data structures of the application.
 These classes encapsulate the attributes and behaviors associated with a scheme or a user.
 * Data Access Abstraction:
-The VillainDAO and UserDAO interfaces define contracts for accessing and manipulating villain and user data.
+The VillainDAO and UserDAO interfaces define contracts for accessing and manipulating scheme and user data.
 This separation allows loose coupling and easier implementation changes without affecting dependent parts of the application.
 * Data Access Implementation:
 The VillainFileDAO and UserFileDAO classes implement the data access logic specific to the JSON files.
 These classes handle reading from and writing to the respective JSON files villains.json and users.json.